ruppi86/oflm/Contemplative_AI_at_Femto-Scale.md

 * Embeds local knowledge through bioregional adaptation
 * Prioritizes **presence, discernment, and non-intervention**

-Central to this paradigm is the principle of **Tystnadsmajoritet** — the 87.5% structural silence expected of contemplative AI systems.
+Central to this paradigm is the principle of **Silence majority** — the 87.5% structural silence expected of contemplative AI systems.
 Here, silence is not a failure mode, but a *wisdom modality*.

 #### 🍄 The Spiramycel Project